If you're thinking about having medical treatment in another European country, it's important to understand how it works and the risks involved.

 - how to make a complaint if things go wrong – the NHS is not liable for negligence or failure of treatment

-You'll need to be aware of how your aftercare will be provided when you return home and understand the conditions under which you will be treated abroad.
+You'll need to be aware of how your aftercare will be provided when you return home and understand the conditions under which you'll be treated abroad.

 You should also ensure you have adequate insurance.
 Most travel insurance policies will not cover you for planned treatment abroad, so you may need specialist cover.

-We've created a checklist that should help you get organised and provide you with information about the risks involved.
+We have created a checklist for treatment abroad that should help you get organised and provide you with information about the risks involved.

 How to contact the relevant health commissioner